 During her 2014 Senate campaign, Joni Ernst's spokespeople argued that she did not support nullification, and that "her comments on it were about encouraging Iowans to send her to Washington to pass good laws."

-In 2014, Joni Ernst criticized the impact of the Clean Water Act on farms and businesses and stated that she would have voted against the 2014 U.S. Farm Bill.
+In 2014, Joni Ernst criticized the impact of the Clean Water Act on farms and businesses and said she would have voted against the 2014 U.S. Farm Bill.

-In 2014, Joni Ernst expressed support for a "fairer, flatter, and simpler" federal tax code, a reduction in discretionary spending and spending on social programs, and a constitutional amendment requiring a balanced federal budget.
+In 2014, Joni Ernst expressed support for a "fairer, flatter, and simpler" federal tax code, along with a reduction in discretionary spending and a constitutional amendment requiring a balanced federal budget.

-In 2014, Joni Ernst revealed in an interview with Time Magazine that she had experienced sexual harassment during her military service.
+In 2014, Joni Ernst stated in an interview with Time Magazine that she was sexually harassed in the military and that she was able to stop it.

-In 2014, Joni Ernst stated that she is "adamantly opposed" to cap-and-trade, a market-based approach to reducing carbon emissions.
+In 2014, Joni Ernst stated she was "adamantly opposed" to cap-and-trade, a market-based approach to reducing carbon emissions, during her Senate campaign, where she received support from the Koch brothers.

 In 2014, Joni Ernst was elected to the U.S. Senate, becoming the first Republican to win the seat since 1978.

-In 2014, during a debate, Joni Ernst addressed the Santa Barbara shooting, stating that a "horrible, horrible tragedy" should not infringe upon people's Second Amendment rights.
+In 2014, during a debate referencing the Santa Barbara shooting, Joni Ernst stated her belief that the tragedy should not infringe upon people's Second Amendment rights.

-In a 2014 debate, Joni Ernst expressed her belief that same-sex marriage is a state's rights issue, but stated she would support a federal ban if one were proposed.
-She co-sponsored a bill in the Iowa Senate to amend the state constitution to define marriage as between one man and one woman.
+In 2014, during a debate, Joni Ernst stated that she believes same-sex marriage is a state's rights issue, but that she would support a federal ban if one were proposed.
+In the Iowa Senate, she co-sponsored a bill to amend the state constitution to define marriage as between one man and one woman.

 On January 3, 2015, Joni Ernst was sworn into the United States Senate, becoming Iowa's first new U.S. senator since Tom Harkin in 1985.